-In fact the recipe for these cookies is adapted from my Soft Lemon White Chocolate Cookies which were a huge success.
+The recipe for these cookies is adapted from my Soft Lemon White Chocolate Cookies which were a huge success.
 I decided that it would be great to experiment a similar recipe with other fruits – like apricots.
 And as now is the apricot season, I thought it would be really great to use some seasonal fruits.

-- 8 dry apricots cut into small pieces (or 4-5 fresh)
+- 8 dry apricots, finely chopped (or 4-5 fresh)

-- 50 g white sugar
+- 1/4 cup/ 50 g white sugar

-- 100 g brown sugar
+- 1/2 cup/ 100 g brown sugar

 - 1 egg

 - 2 tbs vanilla extract

 - 1/2 cup/ 110 g butter

 - In a bowl combine flour, salt and baking powder.
 Stir and set aside.

 - Place the butter in a small bowl over a pan of simmering water.
 Whisk until almost melted.
 Remove from heat and whisk until melted completely.